 Taxotere, also known by its generic name docetaxel, was approved by the U.S. Food and Drug Administration in May of 1996 for treatment of breast cancer.
-It was heralded as a new prescription for women whose cancer had progressed after initial treatment with doxurubicin, the standard, first-line chemotherapy drug at that time.
-Taxotere has since been used to treat head and neck, stomach, prostate, and non small-cell lung cancers.
+It was heralded as a new prescription for women whose cancer had progressed after initial treatment with doxorubicin, the standard, first-line chemotherapy drug at that time.
+Taxotere has since been used to treat head and neck, stomach, prostate, and non-small-cell lung cancers.

 Despite its benefits, the number of Taxotere lawsuits pending in federal court has more than doubled in 2017, growing to 1,491 as of mid-August 2017.
 The cases focus on whether the maker of Taxotere, Sanofi-Aventis, adequately warned patients about the risk of permanent hair loss from taking the cancer drug.

 Like many chemotherapy drugs, Taxotere may cause hair loss, among other serious side effects.
 However, while the hair loss from other chemotherapy drugs is typically temporary and results in re-growth after a few months’ time, the hair loss due to Taxotere can often be permanent.
 Some studies have reported that as many as 9% of subjects experienced hair loss more than 10 years after taking the chemotherapy drug.